 curl -fsSL https://raw.githubusercontent.com/gaow/misc/master/bash/pixi/pixi-mamba.sh | bash

-.
+This will provide a bioinformatics environment with most frequently used software packages installed as the starting point.
 Depending on your needs, you can add extra software packages.
 The following section gives examples how to install other executables as well as R and Python packags.

-Next steps for HPC users
+Next steps

 You are now clear to start setting up for connecting to the HPC via JupyterLab.

-Install other executables: use pixi
+Install other executables

 Once this is set, you can install other executables using pixi

-pixi global install bcftools
+pixi global install rstudio

-and vim
+and/or vim

 the text editor,